My favorite hobby is crocheting doll clothes. Using what I've learned from reading existing patterns, I create my own designs for Barbie.

 Before attempting to make the socks, make sure the base part fits your Barbie properly.
 The base pattern has several notes in it to ensure you get it right.

-I made these socks to match my design: Barbie Lace Casual Top and Mini Skirt.
+I made these socks to match my design for the Barbie Lace Casual Top and Mini Skirt.
 Just go for the color of your choice and you can easily mix and match with Barbie's crocheted outfits.

 The possibilities are endless.
-And if your daughter manages to lose one (or both), you can easily replace it with a new pair.
+And if your daughter manages to lose one (or both) or the socks, you can easily replace them with a new pair.

 manuela on May 07, 2020: